EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * ID_CRED_x = { 4 : bstr }, for x = U or V.

-Public key certificates can be identified in different ways, for example (see {{I-D.schaad-cose-x509}}):
+Public key certificates can be identified in different ways.
+Several header parameters for identifying X.509 certificates are defined in {{I-D.schaad-cose-x509}} (the exact labels are TBD):

 * by a hash value with the 'x5t' parameter;